 59. Inadmissible persons.

-Where a competent authority has reason to believe that an inadmissible person might offer resistance to his or her removal, the competent authority shall inform the aircraft operator concerned in advance of the scheduled departure so that the aircraft operator can take precautions to ensure the safety of the flight.
+Where a competent authority has reason to believe that an inadmissible person might offer resistance to his or her removal, the competent authority shall inform the aircraft operator concerned in advance of the scheduled departure so that the aircraft operator can take precautions to ensure the safety and security of the flight.

 60. Deportees.